criblio/appscope/website/src/pages/docs/tls.md

 ### Configuration for `LD_PRELOAD` or `ldscope`

-To connect AppScope to a Cribl Stream Cloud instance using TLS:
+To connect AppScope to a Cribl.Cloud-managed instance of Cribl Stream using TLS:

 1. Enable the `transport : tls : enable` element in `scope.yml`.
 1. Connect to port 10090 on your Cribl.Cloud Ingest Endpoint.